Floyd Law Offices PLLC

 • The actual or potential harm to the public

-• Financial benefit the defendant received due to trafficking
+• The financial benefit to the defendant

 • The defendant's age